-JCCU cooperates with its member co-ops and other organizations, such as co-operatives, NPOs, NGOs, administrative organs, etc.

-Each time a huge disaster occurs, JCCU supports reconstruction of communities and economy in the affected areas.
-At the same time, JCCU supports its member co-ops to hold disaster prevention seminars for members and local residents sharing experiences in and lessons learned during reconstruction support.
+JCCU cooperates with its member co-ops and other organizations, such as co-operatives, NPOs, NGOs, administrative organs, etc. Each time a huge disaster occurs, JCCU supports the reconstruction of communities and the economy in the affected areas.
+At the same time, JCCU supports its member co-ops to hold disaster prevention seminars for members and local residents to share experiences and lessons learned during reconstruction support.